operate-first/apps/docs/ocs/claiming_object_store.md

 # Claiming S3-compatible object store buckets

 This doc brings a brief summary on how to request a hosted S3 buckets within the Operate First managed deployments.
-We use the [Rook](https://rook.io/) operator.
+We use the [OCS](https://github.com/red-hat-storage/ocs-operator) operator to manage our Ceph storage.
+We use [Nooba operator](https://github.com/noobaa/noobaa-operator) as part of the OCS platform to provide S3 object store.
+As such all buckets are to be provisioned using the Nooba storage class.

 ## Claim a new bucket